-- .1 All work within road rights-of-way shall be in strict conformance with, but shall not be limited to, the following requirements: - (a) Where one-way traffic cannot be avoided, adequate traffic control in the form of signs, lights, barricades and/or flagmen or pilot cars must be provided. - (b) Where detours are available, they must be adequately designated with proper signs. - (c) Traffic must be restored to as near normal as possible when work is not in progress. - (d) Surface runoff is to be prevented from seeping into trenches. - (e) Excavation across entrances, whether private or commercial, shall be backfilled and thoroughly compacted, within two hours unless otherwise approved in writing by the tenant or property owner. - (f) Open cut excavation shall not be left open overnight or on weekends unless there are workmen on duty and there is authorization by letter from the City of Nanaimo. - (g) Adequate signs, barriers, flares, etc., to ensure the safety of the public and traffic are to be provided at all times.
+- (c) Open cut excavation shall not be left open overnight or on weekends unless there are workmen on duty and there is authorization by letter from the City of Nanaimo. - (d) Adequate signs, barriers, flares, etc., to ensure the safety of the public and traffic are to be provided at all times.
 Lights and flares are to be in good working order at all times and are to be checked daily.
-Lights that are not operational shall be removed from the worksite. - (h) Existing drainage courses and culverts are to be preserved and maintained as required. - (i) If the City of Nanaimo, at any time, deems it necessary, a workman from the Operations Division, City of Nanaimo, will be stationed at the work site to ensure that no damage is done to existing services. - .2 The Contractor shall make allowance in his tendered prices for all additional costs likely to be incurred in conforming with the Ministry of Transportation and Infrastructure regulations when working on or near a highway or right-of-way under the jurisdiction of the Ministry of Transportation and Infrastructure.
+Lights that are not operational shall be removed from the worksite. - (e) Existing drainage courses and culverts are to be preserved and maintained as required. - (f) If the City of Nanaimo, at any time, deems it necessary, a workman from the Operations Division, City of Nanaimo, will be stationed at the work site to ensure that no damage is done to existing services.